 Strap on your skates and hustle the kids out to enjoy a classic Minnesota winter activity.
 As most of the rinks on our list are located in city parks, there’s no charge for the skating.
 If you don’t own a pair of skates, a handful offer rentals or free loaners.

 Sledding hills can’t really be beat in the free outdoor winter fun department.
-They are abundant and come in all shapes and sizes – consult our guide to find the best slope for your crew.
+They are abundant and come in all shapes and sizes – consult our guide to find the best places with the right slope for your crew.

 We embrace our winter with a lifestyle that includes recreating in the snow: find free admission and take a sleigh ride, build a snowman, try a new winter sport, or warm up around a crackling bonfire.